michaelscimeca/Development-Docs/wordpress-update-doc/regular/readme.md

 #### 2# Back up Plugins via FTP
 RPF has FTP

-#### 3# Check if plugins are supported by the current WP Core and change logs don't raise any conflicts
+#### 3# Check if plugins are supported by the current WP Core and change logs don't raise any conflicts.
+Make note of what version you are updating from and too.
 Go into the plugins WP page and click view change logs for each plugin.

 #### 4# Update each plugins locally